wtsia/Blog-Site/roverblog/content/posts/networks.md

 Given a generator polynomial and a pattern, find the redundant bits
 >To find the redundant bits in a pattern using a generator polynomial, you would perform polynomial division of the pattern by the generator polynomial.
 The remainder would then be the redundant bits.

-Find the hamming code for 4 bits
+### **Hamming Code, and Finding the Hamming Code for 4 Bits**
+> The basic idea behind Hamming code is to add parity bits at specific positions within a data word.
+These parity bits provide redundancy that enables error detection and correction.
+The position of the parity bits is determined by powers of $2,$ with each bit responsible for checking a specific subset of data bits.
+> Here's a simplified explanation of how Hamming code works:
+>
+> **Data Encoding**:
+Let's say we have a data word of n bits.
+The number of parity bits (r) is determined by the formula $2^r \geq n + r + 1$.
+The parity bits are inserted at positions that are powers of $2,$ leaving the remaining positions for the data bits.
+>
+> **Parity Bit Calculation**:
+> Each parity bit calculates its value based on the data bits it covers.
+For example, the parity bit at position $2^0$ (the least significant bit) checks all bits that have a "1" in their binary representation at this position.
+The parity bit at position $2^1$ checks every second bit, the one at $2^2$ checks every fourth bit, and so on.
+The calculated parity bit value is set to ensure that the total number of "1" bits (including the parity bit itself) in the covered positions is either odd or even, depending on the parity scheme being used (odd parity or even parity).
+>
+> **Error Detection and Correction**:
+> During transmission or storage, if an error occurs and flips a bit, the parity bits can be used to detect and correct the error.
+By recalculating the parity bits from the received data and comparing them to the received parity bits, errors can be identified.
+If an error is detected, the position of the erroneous bit can be determined based on the parity bits and corrected.
+> Hamming code is capable of detecting and correcting single-bit errors.
+However, it is not designed to handle multiple or burst errors efficiently.
+More advanced error-correcting codes, such as Reed-Solomon codes, are used for more robust error correction in scenarios with higher error rates.
+>
->The Hamming code for 4 bits is a binary code that adds 3 redundant bits to the original 4 bits to create a code word of 7 bits.
+>*The Hamming code for 4 bits* is a binary code that adds 3 redundant bits to the original 4 bits to create a code word of 7 bits.
 The code is designed to detect and correct errors in the transmission of the code word.
 The specific code for the 4 bits would depend on the particular algorithm used to generate the Hamming code.

 Cyclic Redundancy Coding -- Know how to add extra bits and do the dividing to find the remainder
 >Cyclic redundancy coding (CRC) is a type of error-detecting code commonly used in digital communication systems to detect errors in data transmission.
 The basic idea behind CRC is to add a few extra bits to the data being transmitted, which are then used to detect and correct errors in the data.